-As of the date of this MD&A, The Reko Family Corporation and individuals related to it own directly or indirectly 62.7% of the outstanding shares of the Company.
-The increase in the reported shareholdings of the Reko family is due to the allocation of shares on the wind-up of family trusts - not as a result of acquisition of any additional shares.
+As of the date of this MD&A, The Reko Family Corporation and individuals related to it, own directly or indirectly 62.3% of the outstanding shares of the Company.
 Given the number of shares held, the Reko Family Corporation will be able to elect or remove the directors of the Company and to exercise control in certain respects over the Company's affairs.